We strive to bring you the latest information. This page was originally published on 3/23/20 and most recently updated on 6/12/20.

 - Absarokee Area Food Bank, Absarokee: Limiting contact with seniors, Grab-N-Go Distribution

-- Beaverhead Community Food Pantry, Dillon: Serving on sidewalk outside of food pantry.
+- Beaverhead Community Food Pantry, Dillon: Outside walk up services.
 Extended hours Wednesdays 10 am – 3:30 pm

-- Big Sky Community Food Bank, Big Sky: Distributing pre-packed food boxes.
+- Big Sky Community Food Bank, Big Sky: Drive through or walk up distribution.
 Clients can now come 2 times per month.
-New hours: Tues-Thurs 3-7 and Fri 11-3
+New hours: Tues and Thurs 3-7 and Mon and Fri 11-3

 - Bigfork Food Bank, Bigfork: Distributing food boxes and limiting the number of customers.
 No volunteers .
 New hours: Only open 1 day per month and offering double the amount of food.